Scenario: Single-page application

 To enable this scenario for your application, you need:

 - Application registration with Azure Active Directory (Azure AD).
-This registration involves enabling the implicit flow and setting a redirect URI to which tokens are returned.
+The registration steps differ between the implicit grant flow and authorization code flow.

-- Application configuration with the registered application properties, such as application ID.
+- Application configuration with the registered application properties, such as the application ID.

 If you're new to identity and access management (IAM) with OAuth 2.0 and OpenID Connect, or even just new to IAM on the Microsoft identity platform, the following set of articles should be high on your reading list.

 Although not required reading before completing your first quickstart or tutorial, they cover topics integral to the platform, and familiarity with them will help you on your path as you build more complex scenarios.